KarlClinckspoor/UUWCheats/README.md

 | 35199  | F4       | FA        | Forms the lower byte.
 New value is equivalent to 250d |
 | 3519A  | 01       | 00        | Forms the upper byte                                  |

-#### Increase number of skill points earned (untested!)
+#### Increase number of skill points earned

-- Apparently every 1500d (05DCh) exp points you gain a skill point.
+- Apparently every 1500d (05DCh) (in units of 0.1) exp points you gain a skill point.
 By changing this value, you can earn skill points faster.
 For example, let's make this 1000d (3E8h).

   | offset | Original | New value | Meaning                                               |
   | ------ | -------- | --------- | ----------------------------------------------------- |